yfc0307/Hemophilia-Count-Data-Modelling/README.md

-# Statistical Modelling of Count Data with Excessive Zeros and Overdispersion/Underdispersion
+# Statistical Modelling of Count Data with Excessive Zeros and Overdispersion

 Hong Kong Metropolitan University School of Science and Technology